2025 GAAHOF Inductees

 Sonny Perdue

-George Ervin "Sonny" Perdue III has flown airplanes for 57 years.
-The former Governor of Georgia and immediate past U.S. Secretary of Agriculture, who now serves as Chancellor of the University System of Georgia, likes flying “because it's functional and fun.”
-He says, “I don't fly just for fun.
+George Ervin “Sonny” Perdue III has flown airplanes since 1967.
+The former governor of Georgia and immediate past U.S. Secretary of Agriculture, who now serves as chancellor of the University System of Georgia, likes flying “because it's functional and fun.”
+However, he says, “I don't fly just for fun.
 It has to be functional and transportive in a way that gets you more efficiently and effectively to different places.”

 It was that fun and functionality that helped Perdue to win his race for governor of Georgia and contributed to his legacy of economic prosperity in the state.

-Back in Georgia, as he was beginning his gubernatorial campaign, he obtained a Bellanca Super Viking.
-He used this craft throughout the campaign to fly across the state and meet constituents and find out their needs face to face.
-He also gained an appreciation for the aviation network across Georgia.
+At the start of his gubernatorial campaign, Perdue obtained a Bellanca Super Viking aircraft.
+He would fly the Bellanca across the state to meet constituents and learn about their concerns and needs face-to-face.
+As he traveled around the state, he gained an appreciation for Georgia’s aviation network and took note of the many small, regional airports he visited.
+Perdue credits his flying in the Bellanca as being crucial to his winning the election.
 He won the election, having only raised $3 million, to his opponent’s $25 million.
-He jokes the effort made the Bellanca worth $22 million.
+He jokes that the effort made the Bellanca worth $22 million.

 Enshrinement Banquet and Ceremony